COSC-499-W2025/capstone-project-team-18/src/classes/analyzer/README.md

 The purpose of an analyzer class is to measure everything we can about a file.
 Although, there are different levels to this depending on a file type.
 We will get different information and we will retieve it differently if a file is a pdf or a python file.
 So, we define a family of many different analyzers and for every file, we try to give it to the most accurate analyzer.

-The BaseFileAnalyzer is the basis for all these, we will always always know the size of a file in bytes, the created date, modifiyed date, but that is all we know for a file.
+The BaseFileAnalyzer is the basis for all these, we will always always know the size of a file in bytes, the created date, modified date, but that is all we know for a file.

 Now, what if the file is text based? (.txt, .py, .md, etc) Then, we can create a TextFileAnalyzer that can make text based statistics (number of lines, words written, characters type, etc).